Looking for a light to fix at the entrance door? This wall-mounted unit from Sunforce can be just what you need.

 Q: Do motion sensor lights boast a remote control function?

 A: Not all, but some of them do.
-If you are going to install a motion sensor far from your house (near the gates, for example), spend a bit more time to find a model with a remote control function for better usability.
+If you are going to install the light far from your house (near the gates, for example), spend a bit more time to find a model with a remote control function for better usability.